radiac/tcmi/README.md

      setting `path` in `TCMI_conf` (see [Configuring TCMI](#configuring-tcmi) below).
    * Bear in mind you're responsible for any licensing issues
-   * An excellent set of tacky christmas music can be downloaded from http://radiac.net/projects/tcmi/
+   * An excellent collection of tacky christmas music can be downloaded from http://radiac.net/projects/tcmi/
-   * Top ffmpeg tip: to convert MP3 files to OGG, try:
+   * Top tip: to convert MP3 files to OGG, try:
      ``ffmpeg -i "mytrack.mp3" -acodec libvorbis "mytrack.ogg"``

 3. Now just load the code and CSS in the `head` of each page, and configure it